What is Breast Augmentation?

 Saline breast implants are filled with sterile salt water.
 The silicone shell is first inserted into the body and then filled to the desired volume with the saline solution.
 If the implant ruptures, the solution will leak out of the shell reabsorb naturally into the body.

-• Form-Stable Implants
+Form-Stable Breast Implants

-Form-Stable Implants contain silicone gel.
+Form-Stable Implants contain a silicone gel.
 The implant is thicker at the bottom and tapers off towards the top, this is to mimic the look of natural breast shape.
 The consistency of the silicone gel is thicker than the other implants which cause the implant to be more firm and maintain its shape.

 breast augmentation procedure